Food vs. fuel: Oil price increases

 Oil price increases since 2003 resulted in increased demand for biofuels.
-Transforming vegetable oil into biodiesel is not very hard or costly so there is a profitable arbitrage situation if vegetable oil is much cheaper than diesel.
+Transforming vegetable oil into biodiesel is not very hard or costly, so there is a profitable arbitrage situation if vegetable oil is much cheaper than diesel.
 Diesel is also made from crude oil, so vegetable oil prices are partially linked to crude oil prices.
 Farmers can switch to growing vegetable oil crops if those are more profitable than food crops.
-So all food prices are linked to vegetable oil prices, and in turn to crude oil prices.
-A World Bank study concluded that oil prices and a weak dollar explain 25–30% of total price rise between January 2002 until June 2008.
+So all food prices are linked to vegetable oil prices and, in turn, to crude oil prices.
+A World Bank study concluded that oil prices and a weak dollar explain 25–30% of the total price rise between January 2002 until June 2008.

 Demand for oil is outstripping the supply of oil and oil depletion is expected to cause crude oil prices to go up over the next 50 years.
 Record oil prices are inflating food prices worldwide, including those crops that have no relation to biofuels, such as rice and fish.

-In Germany and Canada it is now much cheaper to heat a house by burning grain than by using fuel derived from crude oil.
-With oil at $120/barrel a savings of a factor of 3 on heating costs is possible.
+In Germany and Canada, it is now much cheaper to heat a house by burning grain than by using fuel derived from crude oil.
+With oil at $120 per barrel, a savings of a factor of 3 on heating costs is possible.
 When crude oil was at $25/barrel there was no economic incentive to switch to a grain fed heater.

 From 1971 to 1973, around the time of the 1973 oil crisis, corn and wheat prices went up by a factor of 3.
 There was no significant biofuel usage at that time.